mainmatter/mainmatter.com/src/posts/2021-05-26-keeping-a-clean-git-history.md

 ---
-title: 'Git Good - The magic of keeping a clean Git history'
+title: "Git Good - The magic of keeping a clean Git history"
 authorHandle: real_ate
-topic: misc
+tags: misc
-bio: 'Senior Software Engineer, Ember Learning Core Team member'
+bio: "Senior Software Engineer, Ember Learning Core Team member"
 description: |
   Chris Manson goes into detail about the benefits of a clean git history and describes some tips and tricks that really help you clean up your branches and